atinfo/awesome-test-automation/python-test-automation.md

 * [sparta](http://sparta.secforce.com/) - A GUI application which simplifies network infrastructure penetration testing by aiding the penetration tester in the scanning and enumeration phase.
 * [OWASP ZAP](https://code.google.com/p/zaproxy/wiki/ApiPython) - An API for the usage of OWASP ZAP-features from a Python-script.
+* [pythem](https://github.com/m4n3dw0lf/PytheM) - pythem is a multi-purpose pentest framework written in Python.
+It has been developed to be used by security researchers and security professionals.
+The tool intended to be used only for acts within the law.
+I am not liable for any undue and unlawful act practiced by this tool, for more information, read the license.
+Only runs on GNU/Linux OS.

 ## Continuous Integration